 In the case discussed above, the Presenter copied the image from a column published on “The Guardian” website.
 The photo credit on the image simply stated “Photograph: Guardian,” which was actually misleading.
-The composite image may have been created by the Guardian’s graphics department, but The Guardian did not own the rights to the individual images it contained; they were licensed only for the Guardian’s use and not purchased outright.
+The composite image was probably created by the Guardian’s graphics department, but The Guardian did not own the rights to the individual images it contained; they were licensed only for The Guardian’s use and not purchased outright.
 The actual rights pertaining to the composite image were too complicated to list fully and could only be known through an inquiry.

 Further paving the way for the Presenter’s misstep, The Guardian’s “Terms of Service” state: